discord-gungnir/core/README.md

 # Gungnir Discord.js
 ![Gungnir Discord.js](https://nodei.co/npm/@gungnir/core.png?downloads=true&stars=true)

-Even though this package is compatible with JavaScript, it's designed to be used in TypeScript.\
+Even though this package is compatible with JavaScript, it's designed to be used with TypeScript.\
 As such, all code examples will be in TypeScript.

 ## Creating your client